 The GTK interface performs well for the common use case of viewing the tide graph for a specified location, but the controls needed to engage other modes of operation and to tweak XTide settings are absent.

 Walt Bilofsky implemented Tide Tool for the Palm Pilot or any other compatible device running PalmOS.
-Judging from the picture it does produce output comparable to that of XTide.
-Bilofsky writes: "Tide Tool used to qualify as a port, and still has a modest amount of code from XTide 1.5.
+Bilofsky wrote: "Tide Tool used to qualify as a port, and still has a modest amount of code from XTide 1.5.
 But since Jeff Dairiki redid the algorithm to use integer math, I'm not sure how much of it is XTide any more.
 I guess I'd call it the descendant of a port." |

 Dave Buchholz implemented cTide for the PocketPC 2000 or PocketPC 2002.
 It's a port of a port (WXTide32), but the screenshots still look a lot like XTide.
 You can find it at http://airtaxi.net/ctide/. |

 Jörn Eichler implemented an XTide-derivative called µTide for the J2ME platform.
 It is designed for modern smart phones like the Nokia N series, which have decent performance at floating-point math.
-Get it from http://www.tj-eichler.de/muTide/. |
+It used to be at http://www.tj-eichler.de/muTide/; as of 2016-01 this URL has been redirected to advertising.
+Regis Cosnier did a port of WXTide32 to J2ME MIDP 2.0 called Free Tide Mini. |

 Paulo Marques implemented DTide for the Timex Datalink USB wristwatch.
 It uses a patched version of WXTide32 on the PC to allow the user to select locations and prepare simplified harmonics data to feed the application on the watch.
 It can store more than 200 (simplified) locations in the watch's memory.
 The application on the watch is an assembly language non-port using only integer math.
 To get the application, download TreeBrowser_vX.zip and Tree Browser Feeders/DTide.zip from the Files > WristApps archive of Yahoo Group timexdatalinkusb.
 To get the source (TreeBrowser asm and patch against WXTide32), download TreeBrowser_src.zip and DTide_src.zip from the Files > WristApps archive of Yahoo Group timexdatalinkusbdevelop. |